ubc-library-rc/rdm/content/03_create_readme.md

 title: Create a README File
 nav_order: 6
 ---
-# What is README?
+# What is a README?
 {: .no_toc}

-A README file provides information about a project and is intended to help ensure that the data can be correctly interpreted by you and by others when sharing or publishing data.
+A README file provides information about a project and helps ensure that data can be correctly interpreted by you and others when sharing or publishing data.
 It contains information commonly required to understand the dataset, its contents, provenance, licensing and how to interact with it.
-A README file is generally named ```README```and is typically a text or markdown file.
+A README file is generally named ```README``` and is typically a text or markdown file.

 In short, a README is a portable, durable way to inform other researchers about how to navigate, collaborate, or extend your project.
 Having them alongside your project(s) is good practice, especially when depositing data in a repository.